 Cultivate friends of various ages.
 It will enrich your life and theirs.
 Some of your younger friends can help you with technology and they can learn from you along the way.

-Mostly, dear one, I’ve learned to keep my eyes open to the old and the new, and never stop learning, and to live gratefully.
+Mostly, dear one, I’ve learned to keep my eyes open to the old and the new, and never stop learning, and to choose happiness along the way.

 Copyright 2018 by Hildra Tague.
 Obtain permission for use online or in print.